Asian stocks follow Wall Street higher after Fed pledge - WTMJ

 Shanghai, Tokyo, Hong Kong and Seoul all advanced.

 Overnight, Wall Street hit a new high after chairman Jerome Powell said the Fed sees no sign inflation might rise out of control.
-That helped to dampen fears sparked by a rise in U.S. Treasury bond yields, an indicator of inflation sentiment, that rising price pressure might lead the Fed to raise interest rates, which would hurt lending.
+That helped to dampen fears sparked by a rise in U.S. Treasury bond yields, an indicator of inflation sentiment, that rising price pressure might lead the Fed to raise interest rates.

 “Powell has again been pouring oil on troubled markets and making some very sensible distinctions between price level rises and inflation,” said Robert Carnell of ING in a report.
 “But the Fed still has communication issues over its future policies which could emerge as a tantrum some way down the line.”